Michael Avenatti charged with extortion and wire, bank fraud

 In the New York case, he was accused of threatening to use his ability to get publicity to harm the sports apparel giant Nike.

-In the California case, Avenatti's arrest was pursuant to a criminal complaint alleging he embezzled a client's money in order to pay his own expenses and debts — as well as those of his coffee business and law firm — and also defrauded a bank by using phony tax returns to obtain millions of dollars in loans.
-A felony complaint charges him with wire and bank fraud.
+In the California case, Avenatti was accused of embezzling a client's money to pay his own expenses and debts — as well as those of his coffee business and law firm.
+The U.S. attorney's office also said he defrauded a bank by using phony tax returns to obtain millions of dollars in loans.

 Prosecutors in both states planned to release more details at news conferences later Monday.